scoulomb/myDNS/2-advanced-bind/4-bind-delegation/dns-delegation.md

 Here I defined to simplify `gandi.net` directly in named conf file.
 But in reality it will resolve `net` root server, which would resolve `gandi.net` and then `ns-something-x.gandi.net`.
-Still glue is not needed here.
-Real config is nore similar to this and it explain why there is no glue record in some lookup.
+And in this process, glue could be needed.
+Real config is more similar to this.

 Here we have shown a subpart of the recursion mechanism starting at tld.